THE EBJ EUROVISION 2018 REVIEWS: Round 6 (Belgium, Czech Republic, Germany, Israel, Macedonia + San Marino)

 NEXT TIME If you’ve been keen for me to judge Denmark, Iceland, Italy, Serbia, Slovenia or the United Kingdom, then the wait is over!
 One is in my top 10, another is anything but, and the rest are the filling in the sandwich.
 Come back later this week to find out which is which.

-Posted on April 30, 2018, in Eurovision 2018, Reviews and tagged Belgium, Czech Republic, Eurovision 2018, Eye Cue, Germany, Israel, Jessika feat.
-Jenifer Brening, Lisbon, Macedonia, Michael Schulte, Mikolas Josef, Netta, reviews, San Marino, Sennek.
+Posted on April 30, 2018, in ESC + JESC Reviews, Eurovision 2018 and tagged Belgium, Czech Republic, ESC + JESC Reviews, Eurovision 2018, Eye Cue, Germany, Israel, Jessika feat.
+Jenifer Brening, Lisbon, Macedonia, Michael Schulte, Mikolas Josef, Netta, San Marino, Sennek.
 Bookmark the permalink.
 6 Comments.